-Croatia: Energy company HEP has no reason to stop Plomin C despite environment campaigns claim from Green NGOs2.
-April 2015. / SEE Energy News
+Croatia: Energy company HEP has no reason to stop Plomin C despite environment campaigns claim from Green NGOs, SEE Energy News

 Before the referendum on Sunday when 25,000 citizens of Labinstina replied NO to the question on the building a thermal power plant Plomin C on coal, the mayor of Labin Tulio Demetlika said that he was solely committed for the use of gas as a fuel, while the director of this project Ljubica Cvenic pointed out that studies showed that the gas was unprofitable at that location and that, regardless of the referendum result, HEP had no reason to stop the project.